WindowDetective/WindowDetective/readme.txt

 * 'Pick' windows to inspect using the mouse.
 * Find window/s by text, handle or class.
 * Listen for window messages sent to a window.
+* "Smart Settings" that intelligently remember user settings such as window positions.

 Known Issues